benhoyt/goawk/README.md

     // 3
     // 7
     // 11

+Read the [GoDoc documentation](https://godoc.org/github.com/benhoyt/goawk) for more details.

+## Differences from AWK

+The intention is for GoAWK to conform to the [POSIX AWK spec](TODO), but this section describes some areas where it's different.

+Additional features GoAWK has over AWK:

+* It's embeddable in your Go programs. :-)
+* I/O is a little bit faster.
+(TODO: benchmarks)
+* The parser supports `'single-quoted strings'` in addition to `"double-quoted strings"`, primarily to make Windows one-liners easier (the Windows `cmd.exe` shell uses `"` as the quote character).

+Things AWK has over GoAWK:

+* The GoAWK interpreter is significantly slower.
+(TODO: benchmarks)
+* GoAWK doesn't yet support changing RS.
+I intend to fix this soon.
+* GoAWK has a couple of known syntax quirks, but most real code shouldn't run into them (commented-out tests in interp/interp_test.go).
+I intend to fix these soon.

+## The end

 Have fun, and please [contact me](https://benhoyt.com/) if you're using GoAWK or have any feedback!